Eisha Singh

-Eisha Singh (born 24 December 1998) is an Indian actress who predominantly works in Hindi television.
-She began her acting career in 2015 with Colors TV's soap Ishq Ka Rang Safed where she portrayed a widow Dhaani Awasthi.
-Singh is best known for portraying Zara Siddiqui in Zee TV's popular romantic Ishq Subhan Allah.
-She was last seen portraying Suhani Ranveer Oberoi in Colors TV's dramatic Sirf Tum (2021-22).
+Eisha Singh (born 24 December 1999) is an Indian actress who works in Hindi television.
+She made her debut with Colors TV's soap drama Ishq Ka Rang Safed in 2015.
+She has since starred in the romantic dramas Ishq Subhan Allah and Sirf Tum.
+In 2024, she participated in Bigg Boss 18, finishing 6th place.

 Early life

-Singh was born on 24 December 1998 in Bhopal, Madhya Pradesh, India.
+Singh was born on 24 December 1999 in Bhopal, Madhya Pradesh, India.

 Career

+Debut and breakthrough (2015–2020)

 At the age of 17, Singh made her television debut in 2015 as Dhaani Tripathi (née Awasthi), a widow with whom an unmarried boy falls in love in Ishq Ka Rang Safed opposite Mishal Raheja.
 Unable to play a mother after a 5 year-leap was introduced, she quit in May 2016 and was replaced by Sanjeeda Sheikh.

 From 2016 to 2017, Singh starred opposite Sartaj Gill in Ek Tha Raja Ek Thi Rani.
-She played three characters: Raani Singh, a princess; then Rani Chauhan, Raani's reincarnated version; and lastly Naina, Rani's lookalike.
+She played three characters, Raani Singh, a princess; Naina, Rani's lookalike and Raani's reincarnated version, Rani Chauhan.

-In 2018, Singh portrayed, Zara Siddiqui, in the social drama Ishq Subhan Allah opposite Adnan Khan.
-The show ended in 2020.
-The show dealt with the sensitive and burning issue of Triple Talaq.
+In 2018, Singh portrayed Zara Siddiqui, in the social drama Ishq Subhan Allah opposite Adnan Khan.
+It dealt with the sensitive and burning issue of Triple Talaq and concluding in 2020.
+Singh also addressed Islamic social issues through her character for public outreach of the Zee TV campaign Galat Galat Galat through Zara Ka Nazariya to share stories and videos about her point of view.
+She used her character "Zara Siddiqui" as alias to address contemporary social issues through YouTube, Instagram and Twitter as platforms to reach out to people.

+Recent work and movie debut (2020–present)

 In 2020, she played Preet in an episode of Pyaar Tune Kya Kiya.
 In 2021, she appeared in the music video "Main Tera Ho Gaya".
-From 2021 to 2022, Singh has been portraying the role of Suhani, on Colors TV's romantic drama Sirf Tum.
+From 2021 to 2022, Singh portrayed the role of Suhani, on Colors TV's romantic drama Sirf Tum opposite Vivian Dsena.
+In 2023, Singh portrayed the role of Bela Raichand a Rajpari of Parilok reincarnation of devlekha opposite Shalin Bhanot in a supernatural drama Bekaaboo lasting for four months on Colors TV.
+Her new show Paithani is a Hindi drama web series directed by Gajendra Ahire will premiere on ZEE5 from November 15, 2024.

-Singh will make her Hindi film debut with Ratnaa Sinha's next alongside Prit Kamani.
+Singh made her Hindi film debut with Ratnaa Sinha's Middle Class Love alongside Prit Kamani in 2022.